goofy2k/MIDI-sequencer/README.md

     a.
 Implement MQTT input driver for sequencer (useful for testing of recorder functionality)  (see 4.)
 REMARKS also inside driver.cpp
     b.
 Implement nimBLE Midi IN for seqencer app.
 Testing is possible with a second board running e.g. the test_component example
   11. More items in the list a few paragraphs back
-  12. See what to do with the blocking of the MIDIMAtrix out_matrix instantiation in driver.h ( #ifdef DRIVER_USES_MIDIMATRIX)
+  12. See what to do with the blocking of the MIDIMAtrix out_matrix instantiation in driver.h and driver.cpp ( #ifdef DRIVER_USES_MIDIMATRIX).
+Blocking this may be the cause of the missing key off in the tick component example !